-Module: Management [Investor]
+dule: Management [Investor]

-Page: 1.
+Page e: 1.
 Governance

+1.1

 Where is the highest level of direct responsibility for climate change within your company?

 Individual/Sub-set of the Board or other committee appointed by the Board

+1.1a

 Please identify the position of the individual or name of the committee with this responsibility

-The highest level of responsibility for climate change at Hasbro resides with the Nominating, Governance and Social Responsibility Committee of the Board of Directors of Hasbro, Inc. Additionally, the Chief Executive Officer (CEO) chairs an executive CSR Committee that sets strategic direction for CSR policies and initiatives, including climate change, and ensures their integration throughout the entire corporation.
-Our Chief Development Officer, a CSR Committee member, oversees climate change issues related to Hasbro owned and third party factories.
+The highest level of responsibility for climate change at Hasbro resides with the Nominating, Governance and Social Responsibility Committee of the Board of Directors of Hasbro, Inc. Additionally, the Chief Executive Officer (CEO) chairs an executive CSR Committee that sets strategic direction for CSR policies and nitiatives, including climate change, and ensures their integration throughout the entire corporation.
+Our Chief Development Officer, a CSR Committee member, eversees climate change issues related to Hasbro owned and third party factories.
+Additionally, a Senior Vice President of Global Quality Assurance is responsible or implementing environmental sustainability initiatives throughout the company and supply chain.

+1.2

+1.2

+1.2 Do you provide incentives for the management of climate change issues, including the attainment of targets?

-Do you provide incentives for the management of climate change issues, including the attainment of targets?
+1.2 Do you provide incentives for the management of climate change issues, including the attainment of targets?
+Yes

+1.2a Yes

+Yes

+Yes

 Who is entitled to benefit from these incentives?
-The type of incentives Incentivised performance indicator Chief Executive Officer (CEO) Monetary reward Meeting sustainability goals and objectives Chief Executive Officer (CEO) Recognition (non- monetary) Meeting sustainability goals and objectives Executive officer Monetary reward Meeting sustainability goals and objectives Executive officer Recognition (non- monetary) Meeting sustainability goals and objectives Business unit managers Monetary reward Meeting sustainability goals and objectives Business unit managers Recognition (non- monetary) Meeting sustainability goals and objectives Environment/sustainability managers Monetary reward Meeting sustainability goals and objectives Environment/sustainability managers Recognition (non- monetary) Meeting sustainability goals and objectives Facility managers Monetary reward Meeting sustainability goals and objectives Facility managers Recognition (non- monetary) Meeting sustainability goals and objectives All employees Monetary reward Annual performance objectives are tied to Corporate Social Responsibility, which includes Climate Change as a corporate priority All employees Recognition (non- monetary) Annual performance objectives are tied to Corporate Social Responsibility, which includes Climate Change as a corporate priority Other: Corporate Function Head Monetary reward Meeting sustainability goals and objectives Other: Corporate Function Head Recognition (non- monetary) Meeting sustainability goals and objectives Other: Employee Green Teams Recognition (non- monetary) Communicating climate change issues and developing grassroots programs supporting emission reduction targets as an integral part of the Hasbro culture
+The type of incentives Incentivized performance indicator Chief Executive Officer (CEO) Monetary reward Meeting sustainability goals and objectives Chief Executive Officer (CEO) Recognition (non- monetary) Meeting sustainability goals and objectives Executive officer Monetary reward Meeting sustainability goals and objectives Executive officer Recognition (non- monetary) Meeting sustainability goals and objectives Business unit managers Monetary reward Meeting sustainability goals and objectives Business unit managers Recognition (non- monetary) Meeting sustainability goals and objectives Other: Environment/sustainability managers Monetary reward Meeting sustainability goals and objectives Other: Environment/sustainability managers Recognition (non- monetary) Meeting sustainability goals and objectives Facility managers Monetary reward Meeting sustainability goals and objectives Facility managers Recognition (non- monetary) Meeting sustainability goals and objectives All employees Monetary reward Annual performance objectives are tied to Corporate Social Responsibility, which includes Climate Change as a corporate priority All employees Recognition (non- monetary) Annual performance objectives are tied to Corporate Social Responsibility, which includes Climate Change as a corporate priority Other: Corporate Function Head Monetary reward Meeting sustainability goals and objectives Other: Corporate Function Head Recognition (non- monetary) Meeting sustainability goals and objectives Other: Employee Green Teams Recognition (non- monetary) Communicating climate change issues and developing grassroots programs supporting emission reduction targets as an integral part of the Hasbro culture